 May Gardening Advice

-May is the month where the cooler, wetter days of spring have ended, the temperature is rising, and the warmth of summer is just around the corner.
+May is the month where the cooler, wetter days of spring have ended.
+The temperature is rising, and the warmth of summer is just around the corner.

 All that sunshine and rain means that plant growth is speeding up and flowers are beginning to bloom, bringing bursts of vibrant colour to the garden.
-Of course, this means lots of gardening jobs in May to keep your outdoor spaces looking tidy, but with the longer, warmer days it’s the perfect time to be outside enjoying the fresh air.
+Of course, this means lots of gardening jobs in May to keep your outdoor spaces looking tidy.
+But with the longer, warmer days it’s the perfect time to be outside enjoying the fresh air.

 May is here and spring is starting to come to an end whilst summer is getting closer.
 This month is where plant growth seems to speed up and everything comes into bloom.
 There is lots to do in May to keep your garden looking tidy, to get it ready for the summer months.
-You should start to see a difference in the weather with more sunshine and the temperatures slowly rising, which means there are lots of opportunities for you to be out in the garden.
+You should start to see a difference in the weather with more sunshine and the temperatures slowly rising.
+This means there are lots of opportunities for you to be out in the garden.

 Gardening Jobs Checklist